LucaMartinoia/LucaMartinoia.github.io/_projects/quasihydrodynamics.md

     <div class="col-sm-7 mt-3 mt-md-0" style='text-align: justify;'>
 		<p>The main focus of my research is the theory of hydrodynamics.
 The two main applications I am interested in are condensed matter phenomenology and holography.</p>

         <p>Hydrodynamics is a low-enegy many-body effective theory of universal transport that describes systems near thermal equilibrium in the long-timescale, long-wavelength regime.
 The relevant degrees of freedom are the (almost-)conserved charges, usually energy, momentum and internal-symmetry charges (e.g., a \( U(1) \) electric current).
-Hydrodynamic applies when the scattering time between the microscopic constituent of the fluid (e.g., electrons in condensed matters) is the shortest timescale of the system (electron-impurity scatterings are rare), therefore strongly-coupled phases have an enchanced hydrodynamic regime.</p>
+Hydrodynamic applies when the scattering time between the microscopic constituent of the fluid (e.g., electrons in condensed matters) is the shortest timescale of the system (electron-impurity scatterings are rare), therefore strongly-coupled phases have an enchanced hydrodynamic regime {% cite Martinoia:2024cbw %}.</p>
     </div>
 </div>

 <p style='text-align: justify;'>One interesting application is the fluid/gravity duality, grounded in holography.
 It allows us to study strongly-coupled quantum systems using a theory of classical gravity, in particular a Black Hole solution in the bulk of AdS space is dual to a thermal CFT that lives on the boundary.
-It is then possible to study the transport properties of the quantum system using the duality, which gives a relationship between the gravitational and hydrodynamic descriptions.</p>
+It is then possible to study the transport properties of the quantum system using the duality, which gives a relationship between the gravitational and hydrodynamic descriptions {% cite Amoretti:2021lll %}.</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">